Raspberry Pi 4 8GB Gets Sneaky Update

-Geerling noticed the change after buying a new Pi 4, an 8GB model, to replace a broken one, and spotting that one character in the model number on one of its chips had changed.
-The BCM2711 is the whole brain of the Pi, housing its CPU, GPU, and the PCIe link that connects the USB ports.
+Geerling noticed the change after buying a new Raspberry Pi 4, an 8GB model, to replace a broken board, and spotting that one character in the model number on one of its chips had changed.
+The BCM2711 is the SoC (System on Chip), the whole brain of the Raspberry Pi housing its CPU, GPU, and the PCIe link that connects the USB ports.
 Previously, its model number has ended in B0T, but Geerling’s new baby has a model number ending C0T, matching that used in the Raspberry Pi 400’s SoC.

 It makes sense for Raspberry Pi to have done this, as it cuts down on the different chips they have to order and handle, and we can probably expect the new model to trickle down throughout the range — indeed, Geerling presents some evidence that this is already happening.
 The difference between the two models, however, is somewhat fine-grained.
 Extremely so, in fact.
 Highly granular, you might say.